 - Sleigh Rides

 - Grain sack stencil

-Hubs and I wish everyone a Merry Christmas and a Happy New Year!
+Hubs and I wish everyone all the best in the New Year!